voussoir/voussoir.net/voussoir.net/writing/master_of_my_domain/master_of_my_domain.md

 D:\git\cmd\PGUI
 ```

-Two folders for system executables, and three folders owned by ME, because this is a monarchy and I'll appoint whoever I want.
+Two folders for system executables, and three folders owned by **me**, because this is a monarchy and I'll appoint whoever I want.
 No application, under any circumstance, gets to put its own install directory on the PATH.
 If I need global commandline access to that program, I'll put an .lnk or symlink in \cmd.

 At one point, I had some issues with programs that I wanted to subprocess from Python. `subprocess.run(shutil.which('ffmpeg'))` was breaking because `subprocess.run` wants to receive executable files and of course the only thing on my path was an .lnk.
 So, I wrote [winwhich.py](https://github.com/voussoir/voussoirkit/blob/master/voussoirkit/winwhich.py) and now that problem is solved.
 The software bends to my will, not the other way around.